KosinskiLab/pyTME/doc/quickstart/installation.rst

 Optional GUI Setup
 ------------------

-If you installed |project| using Conda, you will only need to install execute the following code to use the preprocessing GUI:
+If you installed |project| using Conda, you will only need to execute the following to use the preprocessing GUI:

 .. code-block:: bash

    pip install git+https://github.com/maurerv/napari-density-io.git

-If you installed using Conda please do not execute the following as this might cause version mismatches.
-If you chose a different installation method, you will require to install the following GUI dependencies:
+Otherwise, you also have to install the remaining GUI dependencies:

 .. code-block:: bash